XanaduAI/strawberryfields/doc/tutorials/tutorial_boson_sampling.rst

 >>> probs[2,0,0,1]
 0.10644192724642336

-Before we can calculate the right hand side of equation, we need a method of calculating the permanent.
+Before we can calculate the right-hand-side of the equation, we need a method of calculating the permanent.
 Since the permanent is classically hard to compute, it is not provided in either NumPy *or* SciPy, so we will use `The Walrus <https://the-walrus.readthedocs.io>`_ library, installed alongside Strawberry Fields:

 >>> from thewalrus import perm